dmuth/splunk-lab/README.md

 `bash <(curl -Ls https://bit.ly/splunklab)`

 ...and the script will print up what directory it will ingest logs from, your password, etc.  Follow the on-screen instructions for setting environment variables and you'll be up and running in no time!
-You can find your logs with the search `index=main`.
+Whatever logs you had sitting in your `logs/` directory will be searchable in Splunk with the search `index=main`.

 If you want to see neat things you can do in Splunk Lab, check out <a href="#cookbook">the Cookbook section</a>.